 In this article, we’ll look at test reliability.
 A test with a high degree of reliability will be a more accurate measure of the learner’s knowledge and skills than one with low reliability.
+If you have trouble keeping all of these terms straight, think of it this way: reliability = consistency.

-Reliability Is Consistency
+Test Reliability Is Consistency

-Reliability is an attempt to reduce the random errors that occur in all tests to a minimum.
+Test reliability is an attempt to reduce the random errors that occur in all tests to a minimum.
 The way to reduce random errors is to make a test consistent.
 A test that is reliable or consistent has few variations within itself and produces similar results over time.
 This is often compared to a scale.
 If you weigh yourself every day and your weight is reasonably consistent, you consider the scale reliable.
 If the scale displays wildly different weights from day to day (even during the holidays), you would not consider it a reliable measure.

 Test reliability answers the question: